 Secondly, it led to the Communist engagement in the creation of an alternative American history, one that included excluded stories of African-Americans, labor unions, radical activists, and immigrants.

 Central to the project of creating a culture is whether and how practices and beliefs are passed on to the next generation.
 Looked at a moment in history, the International Workers Order and the Communists who created it built a vibrant culture among Left-wing immigrants, drawing on the long history of mutual aid societies, but integrated with the revolutionary perspectives of Communists and their allies.

 Yet as broadly based in diverse immigrant communities as the IWO was, few of the children of white immigrant radicals, other than Jews, became significant as activists in the later period in the post-war in the 1960s and beyond, although children of African-American and Puerto Rican Leftists often became activists themselves in those movements.

 So anecdotally, I've met one Finn, two Ukrainians, and one Slovak of my generation of activists whose roots were in the Communist-led immigrant organizations of the 1930s and '40s, while I've met hundreds of Jews.
 There are two--

 RANDI STORCH: Paul?
 We're going to-- thank you.
 We're going to have to wrap up--

-PAUL C. MISHLER: Let me just [INAUDIBLE] conclusion, OK?
+PAUL C. MISHLER: Let me just come to a conclusion, OK?

 RANDI STORCH: Sure.
 Thank you.